-To Be Held February 22, 2017
+To Be Held February 15, 2018

-The Annual Meeting of the shareholders of Hillenbrand, Inc. (the "Company") will be held at the Company's headquarters at One Batesville Boulevard, Batesville, Indiana 47006, on Wednesday, February 22, 2017, at 10:00 a.m.
+The Annual Meeting of the shareholders of Hillenbrand, Inc. (the "Company") will be held at the Company's headquarters at One Batesville Boulevard, Batesville, Indiana 47006, on Thursday, February 15, 2018, at 10:00 a.m.
 Eastern Standard Time, for the following purposes:

-- (1) to elect three members to the Board of Directors; - (2) to approve, by a non-binding advisory vote, the compensation paid by the Company to its Named Executive Officers ("Say on Pay Vote"); - (3) to approve, by a non-binding advisory vote, the frequency of future Say on Pay Votes; - (4) to ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year 2017; and - (5) to transact such other business as may properly come before the meeting and any postponement or adjournment of the meeting.
+- (1) to elect four members to the Board of Directors: - (2) to approve, by a non-binding advisory vote, the compensation paid by the Company to its Named Executive Officers ("Say on Pay Vote"); - (3) to ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for fiscal year 2018; and - (4) to transact such other business as may properly come before the meeting and any postponement or adjournment of the meeting.